Romalu86/AS1MapEditor/README.md

 Alien Shooter Map Editor is a Win32 map editor project prepared for modern Visual Studio while preserving the established editor behavior and legacy file compatibility.

+Supports all AS1 Engine games released before 2007.
+Does not work with ZS1 or later versions.

 ## Build target

 - Visual Studio 2022